 Experiment 2: We repeatedly tested a total of 18 first-year reed warblers for their magnetic and celestial compass orientation while they were subjected to two different experimental treatments (MAG, MAG + CEL) during the autumn migration season.
 During MAG tests the birds were not oriented in a unimodal way (Rayleigh test: r = 0.23, P = 0.48, n = 15; Fig. 4B) and their circular distribution was best described by either the homogenous symmetric bimodal orientation model or the uniform orientation model (Table 2).
-The circular distribution obtained during MAG + CEL tests were best described by a unimodal orientation model (Table 2) and birds showed a mean orientation towards the SE to SSE (mean direction (magnet + celestial cues): α = 146°; Rayleigh test: r = 0.51, P = 0.01, n = 16; 95% CI mean = 104° ̶ 184°; Fig. 4B).
+The circular distribution obtained during MAG + CEL tests were best described by a unimodal orientation model (Table 2) and birds showed a mean orientation towards the SE to SSE (mean direction (MAG + CEL): α = 146°; Rayleigh test: r = 0.51, P = 0.01, n = 16; 95% CI mean = 104° ̶ 184°; Fig. 4B).
 The lack of a unimodal mean orientation during MAG tests was distinguishable from the same birds’ orientation during MAG + CEL tests (> 95% confidence: the bootstrapped 95% confidence interval for the r-value from MAG + CEL was 0.30 < r < 0.76, which does not overlap with the r-value of 0.23 obtained during MAG tests).

 Discussion

 In this study, we show the disruptive effect of small magnets on magnetic compass orientation in a migratory songbird, the reed warbler, under controlled experimental conditions.
 During CON and SHAM tests, i.e. when Earth’s magnetic field was available as the sole orientation cue, reed warblers were oriented towards the SE to SSE (Fig. 4A), matching the seasonally appropriate, natural, migratory direction of the study population during autumn migration (Fig. 3).
 During MAG tests, however, when birds had small magnets attached to their foreheads intended to deprive them of gathering meaningful magnetic information, birds appeared disoriented, with the obtained orientation data being best described either by a uniform distribution (Fig. 4A; Table 1) or by symmetric bimodal and uniform distributions (Fig. 4B; Table 2).
-When provided with an unobstructed view of the starry night sky during MAG + CEL tests, in contrast, the birds were able orient in the seasonally appropriate, natural, migratory direction towards the SE to SSE, despite having small magnets attached to their foreheads (Fig. 4B).
+When provided with an unobstructed view of the starry night sky during MAG + CEL tests, in contrast, the birds were able to orient in the seasonally appropriate, natural, migratory direction towards the SE to SSE, despite having small magnets attached to their foreheads (Fig. 4B).
 This suggests that the birds can fall back on other orientation cues if they find Earth’ magnetic field to be unusable for determining direction.